This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- Tell your caregiver if you have had other similar procedures before and when they were done.
+- Tell your healthcare provider if you have had other similar procedures before and when they were done.
 These may include a past colonoscopy, barium enema (lower GI procedure), or sigmoidoscopy.

-- Tell your caregiver if you have other diseases, such as severe inflammation of the bowel or kidney problems.
+- Tell your healthcare provider if you have other diseases, such as severe inflammation of the bowel or kidney problems.
 Certain medicines used to empty your bowel may not be good for you.

 - You may need to have blood, urine, or stool tests.
-Ask your caregiver for more information about these and other tests that you may need.
+Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.

 - Directions for eating and drinking: